 A hot dog on a poppy bun garnished with a gherkin, a few slices of cucumber and tomato, a small pickled pepper, a relish of a fluorescent green color, ballpark mustard, and a sprinkle of celery salt.
 The best hot dog in the United States.
 Try Murphy’s Red Hots’ or any other Chicago Dog restaurants!

 – The “Italian Beef” – Mr Beef On Orleans, 666 N Orleans St, Chicago, IL 60654

 A thin-sliced roast beef sandwich garnished with sautéed peppers (hot or sweet), all immersed in the beef cooking juices.
-The bread disintegrates, the sandwich is dripping, it gets everywhere… a messy perfection.
-And be ready to answer when they ask you “hot or sweet”!
-It’s the peppers they’re talking about!
+The bread disintegrates, the sandwich starts dripping and it gets everywhere… a messy perfection.
+Do be ready to answer when they ask you “hot or sweet” – it’s the peppers they’re talking about.

 – Deep Dish Pizza – Deep Dish Pizza: Giordano’s, multiple addresses

 This is a pizza made in a pie plate.
-So there is an incredible amount of meat, bechamel sauce, cheese, tomato sauce, and a small pizza can feed a family!
+So there is an incredible amount of meat, bechamel sauce, cheese, tomato sauce.
+A ‘small’ pizza in its glorious size can feed an entire family!
 I’m not sure how I feel about it, to be honest…

 Two Days in Chicago: First Afternoon – Tourism